 Vibration testing, monitoring and control.
 We measure and analyze the structural vibration profiles of sources that could affect your project, from roads and subways to HVAC equipment, human activity and wind.

-Regulatory noise and vibration control.
+Environmental noise and vibration control.
 We help you stay on the right side of regulations with noise and vibration assessments, noise-impact statements and design for noise-reduction measures.
 With decades of experience, we’re well-versed in the requirements of jurisdictions across Canada and the United States.

 Forensic noise and vibration testing.
 Dealing with unwanted or objectionable noise?
 We quantify it, find its source and recommend fixes.
 Need a specialized monitoring system?
 We can do that too.